 If there is a conflict between your local version of the project and the version on Github, a window of the VIM editor will open after you’ve tried to commit your local changes.
 In this case, you should proceed as follows:

-• type i into the VIM editor, which opens the editing (insert”) mode
+into the VIM editor, which opens the editing (insert”) mode - type your merge message

-• your merge should now have been accepted.
+, which writes the current file and then closes it. - your merge should now have been accepted.

 Push commits from terminal with two-factor authentification